-Wood architecture and construction showcase incredible diversity and richness worldwide and throughout history.
-At ENSTIB, we train engineering and architecture students each year through the Architecture Wood Construction (ABC) Master’s program and specialization engineers capable of designing and sizing large structures.
+Wood architecture and construction are incredibly diverse and rich, throughout the world and across the ages.
+At ENSTIB, we train engineering and architecture students each year through the Architecture Wood Construction (ABC) Master’s programme and specialisation engineers capable of designing and sizing large structures.
 Through this list of the 10 most iconic wooden buildings globally, we want to show that wood has always played a crucial role in construction, both in the past and present.
-A durable, aesthetic, resilient, flexible, and warm material, wood has been used in building homes since prehistoric times and is increasingly prominent in contemporary construction.
+A durable, aesthetic, resilient, flexible, and warm material, wood has been used to build homes since prehistoric times and is increasingly prominent in contemporary construction.
 Wooden construction has evolved over millennia, from simple shelters to more complex architectural structures, making wood a constant and evolving element in the history of human construction.
-This is evidenced by the use of wood in the construction for the Paris 2024 Olympics.
-Indeed, several Olympic and Paralympic structures will feature wooden construction solutions and arrangements.
+This is evidenced by its use in the construction for the Paris 2024 Olympics.
+Indeed, several Olympic and Paralympic structures will feature timber construction solutions and fittings.

-Our list of wooden buildings is not exhaustive and results from an arbitrary choice.
-We were inspired by the extraordinary research work of Jean-Claude Bignon, emeritus professor at ENSA Nancy and teacher at ENSTIB, within the ABC Master’s program, as well as the favorites of our curious and traveling students, and some passionate teachers…
+Our list of wooden buildings is not exhaustive and is the result of an arbitrary choice.
+We were inspired by the extraordinary research work of Jean-Claude Bignon, emeritus professor at ENSA Nancy and teacher at ENSTIB, within the ABC Master’s programme, as well as the favourites of our curious and traveling students, and some passionate teachers…

 1. HORYU-JI TEMPLE, JAPAN

-The Horyu-ji Temple, using the Chinese bay system This temple, one of the oldest wooden buildings in the world, is a masterpiece of Japanese wooden architecture, listed as a UNESCO World Heritage site.
-As Jean-Claude Bignon describes, “The buildings were constructed using the Chinese ‘bay’ system, a post-and-beam construction with complex joinery consoles, dougong, allowing the weight of the heavy tiled roofs to be transferred onto massive wooden columns.”
+This temple, one of the oldest wooden temples in the world, is a masterpiece of Japanese wooden architecture and a UNESCO World Heritage Site.
+As Jean-Claude Bignon describes, “The buildings were constructed using the Chinese ‘bay’ system, a post-and-beam construction with complex joinery consoles, dougong, allowing the weight of the heavy tiled roofs to be transferred onto massive wooden columns” .
 The oldest buildings date back to the Asuka period and are considered the oldest wooden structures in the world (600 years AD).

 2. HEDDAL STAVE CHURCH, NORWAY

-The Heddal Stave Church, the largest stave church in Norway The stave church of Heddal is located near Notodden, in Telemark.
+The standing timber church of Heddal is located near Notodden, in Telemark.
 It is the largest stave church in Norway, measuring 25 meters long and 17 meters wide.
 With three turrets and a height of 29 meters, it has the impressive appearance of a wooden cathedral.
 The building is constructed from pine wood, some of which dates back to around the year 1000, though the church itself was erected in the 13th century.

 3. THE PEOPLE’S THEATER, FRANCE